Scansion: Overview

 Prosodists seldom explicitly state what they are marking in their scansions.
 For clarity, scansions that mark only ictus and nonictus will be called "metrical scansions", and those which mark stress or other linguistic characteristics will be called "rhythmic scansions".

 Elements

 Minimally, graphic scansion requires only two symbols, designating ictic and non-ictic syllables.
 These symbols are typically placed over the first vowel in every syllable.
-Some prosodists indicate only ictic (or, in rhythmic scansion, only stressed) syllables, but this is not ideal since the number, position, and character of non-ictic syllables is also metrically significant.
+Some prosodists indicate only ictic (or, in rhythmic scansion, only stressed) syllables, but it is not ideal since the number, position, and character of non-ictic syllables is also metrically significant.

 Additionally, many prosodists divide a line into feet—the minimal repeated units—using a vertical bar (|).
 When feet are thus designated, words that span feet are divided without hyphens, and any punctuation that occurs at a foot break is typically omitted.